Shy Men! Testosterone, Oxytocin, & Self Confidence!

 I am interested in learning how correlated confidence is with Testosterone for a man.
 Like I've stated before my testosterone levels are around 200 ng/dl.

 It is no surprise that I am also extremely shy and lack confidence.
-Here is a few questions that float around in my mind concerning this topic.
+Here are a few questions that float around in my mind concerning this topic.

 Can a man be confident with low testosterone?